|

 with the dream of making life better for future generations.
 A

-moving work touching our communal soul.
+moving work touching our communal soul."
 (8) Grade IV-V.

-Percussion distribution: Percussion
+Percussion distribution: Perc.

 1: Timpani (4), orchestra bells, tubular bells (shared with perc.

-Where Now Rusts the Iron?
+Text: Where Now Rusts the Iron?

 Homes now stand where once the foundry coughed.